ethlo/chronograph/README.md

   * The same task name can be timed multiple times and the times are being accumulated.
   * Support for showing total and average timings for one or more tasks.
   * Human readable durations
+  * Tuned code for minimal overhead
-  * ASCII table support for detailed result output on the console or in a log file (80 characters wide by default)
+  * ASCII table support for detailed result output on the console or in a log file
   * Easy to fetch the underlying data for when you need your own output format
   * No dependencies (~11KB jar file)